Want to raise a happy & healthy Baby?

 There are several ways to relieve heartburn during pregnancy.
 A few of these options require only mild dietary changes — such as drinking less alcohol or avoiding spicy foods — while others involve more drastic lifestyle changes, such as avoiding caffeine or eating small meals throughout the day.
 Expecting mothers may need to try several approaches before finding one that works for them.
 Here are some tips for how to get rid of heartburn during pregnancy at home following these simple tips:

-Eat smaller meals - Eating smaller meals help reduce gas, and eating small amounts at a time can make it easier for the body to digest food properly.
+Eating smaller meals helps reduce gas, and eating small amounts at a time can make it easier for the body to digest food properly.

 If the home remedies, lifestyle changes, and OTC medication are not working in combating heartburn, one should see their doctor immediately.
 Also, if the OTC medication worsens the heartburn, one must see their doctor ASAP.
 And finally, if the heartburn does not subside after several days of delivery, one should see the doctor as it may indicate an underlying concern.